You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 • Functional Strength: From lifting grocery bags to performing deadlifts, these muscles are crucial for daily activities and advanced training.

 • Injury Prevention: A strong erector spinae reduces the risk of lower back injuries, which are among the most common complaints in both athletic and non-athletic populations.
 Thus, the use of erector spinae workouts will prevent back injuries from plaguing your lifting career.
+As someone who pulled their back muscles twice, the common cause seemed to be an erector-spinae weakness.
+So, take it from someone who has been there, done that.
+This muscle does not deserve to be ignored.

 What is the Erector Spinae?